Internet restored in Ethiopia 10 days after assassinations

 Ethio Telecom, the country's state-owned monopoly of telecommunications services, also cut internet access two weeks ago during national school exams.

-NetBlocks, an internet monitoring group, estimated Ethiopia was losing a minimum of $4.5 million a day during the internet cut.
+NetBlocks, an internet monitoring group, estimated Ethiopia lost a minimum of $4.5 million a day during the internet cuts.

 "The government should stop cutting the internet whenever some security or exam issues pop up," said Abinet Haregu, a businessman in the delivery business in Ethiopia.
 "This is a tactic that was tried and failed in the past."